-If you want a digital audio recorder the next level up, you won't find better value than the TASCAM DR-40 4-Track Portable Digital Recorder.
-It includes a built-in dual recording safety feature to keep your tracks from distorting.
-The XLR/TRS balanced MIC/LINE inputs allows you to use XLR cabling or 1/4" cabling for recording.
+If you want a digital audio recorder the next level up, you won't find a better value than the TASCAM DR-40 4-Track Portable Digital Recorder.
+Yes, it's been around for a few years now, but there's a reason why it's still one of the best DARs for podcasters: it works!
+The Tascam DR-40 includes a built-in dual recording safety feature to keep your tracks from distorting.
+The XLR/TRS balanced MIC/LINE inputs allow you to use XLR cabling or 1/4" cabling for recording.

 Are you concerned about battery life?
 That's the first feature covered by the TASCAM DR-100mkII 2-Channel Portable Digital Recorder.
 It features a dual-battery system to give you hours of uninterrupted recording time.
 The locking XLR inputs allow balanced mic or line inputs to match with the two sets of microphones included (cardioid or omnidirectional).

 The TASCAM DR-100mkll 2-Channel Portable Digital Recorder often comes with an accessories pack that includes:

 If your goal is to record a podcast without breaking the bank, start with the Tascam DR-05.
 It's as trimmed-down as you will get with a DAR for around $125.
 The Tascam DR-05 records up to 24-Bit/96 kHz with audio storage via MicroSD/SDHC cards.
 You will get good-quality .wav and .mp3 recording options in a lightweight but sturdy design.